-Incidentally, this is why NSW’s energy storage market is expected to explode before anywhere else: the state’s generous 60c/kWh Solar Bonus Scheme payments will cease at the end of 2016 – before that of any other state.
-When it does, it will leave over 150,000 solar homes with a profound sense of loss and systems which have long ago paid for themselves.
-For these people, there will be a compelling case for using batteries to maximise the value of their solar power – which will soon be worth virtually nothing if exported to the grid.
+Incidentally, this is why NSW’s battery storage market is expected to take off more quickly than anywhere else: the state’s generous 60c/kWh Solar Bonus Scheme payments ended last year – before that of any other state.
+This has left about 140,000 solar homes with a profound sense of loss and systems which have long ago paid for themselves.
+For these people, there is a compelling case for using batteries to maximise the value of their solar power – which is now worth significantly less when exported to the grid.

 3. The energy storage market is still young

-The energy storage market, on the other hand, is still in the early stages of its development and prices have not yet settled into anything orderly or readily understandable.
+The energy storage market, on the other hand, is still in the early stages of its development and prices have not yet settled.
 Solar Choice, by introducing Australia’s first Battery Storage Comparison platform, is aiming to change this.
 Our platform will undoubtedly catalyse Australia’s energy storage market and make it easier for consumers to comparison-shop.
 Nevertheless, it will still be some time before it’s possible to understand the full range of market offerings at a glance.
 If you’re shopping around for the best deal possible, you could do worse than to wait a little while longer to see where the chips land.

 4. Thoroughly understanding your electricity consumption will help you choose a storage system